 Likewise, who hasn’t imagined some inhabitant of a parallel universe discovering our leftovers and putting them to good use?
 In What Happens When… by the invitingly named French writer and graphic designer Delphine Chedru, a sparkly bead falls down the drain… and becomes a prop for a circus of… roaches.
 Well, better they’re frolicking where we can’t see them.
 What, you were hoping for fairies?

 A family of moose makes similarly clandestine use of a summer house no sooner than it is shuttered, a half-eaten lollipop infatuates a snail, and an odd sock dropped behind the radiator enjoys tea with some long forgotten underwear.
 There’s also a shark wearing a toy bucket as a party mask or muzzle (you decide; smaller fish seem pretty delighted with the arrangement), and a boy’s fading shadow which you will hopefully suspend your righteous indignation for becoming a cat burglar stealing across the rooftops and overflowing with pearls.

 Plus many, shapely others which I would tell you about if the book had still been there when I returned a couple of days after finding it.
 But alas.
 The bookstore lady said there were still three copies documented in the inventory, we poked around, me growing a little furious about something I knew was right there.
 Profit if you will from this and all my losses, which doubtless make me remember them as greater, odder and less replaceable than they ever materially were.
-Really, only one year?
-Sometimes it seems like you could spend half a lifetime blinking and missing.
+Sometimes it seems like you could spend half a lifetime blinking and missing and wondering what if.